RobertMcGuinn/deepseatools/README.md

 ## Access
 This is an internal project of the National Oceanic and Atmospheric Administration.
 Do not redistribute without authorization.

+This is a work in progress and we invite collaboration!
+Please help us evolve this code-base to be easier, faster, and do more things!
+Feel free to add to the issues in the GitHub or send a pull request for any of the code. (https://github.com/RobertMcGuinn/deepseatools/)

+### An R-Based Tutorial for Accessing and Manipulating Data is Available:
+We have created an R-based tutorial (https://robertmcguinn.github.io/deepseatools/) that walks through some basic code to download, query, map, and analyze NOAA's National Database for Deep Sea Corals and Sponges.
+This is a very good entry point to learn the basics: The tutorial is under active development and will eventually expand to include instructions for more complex data analysis and visualization tasks.

+### An ArcGIS Tutorial is also Available:
+For those who might be interested using a web interface and ArcGIS Pro to download and interact with deep sea coral and sponge data, please see the following tutorial: [LINK](https://learn.arcgis.com/en/projects/explore-noaas-deep-sea-coral-database/)

 ### Please reach out if you have questions or ideas for closer collaboration! robert.mcguinn@noaa.gov